Through SEAC, CPL evaluates and selects projects for funding from the Dean of the School of Medicine.

 Funding is available up to a maximum of $2,500 per project.
 Please review the full program description and submission guidelines.
 [LEARN MORE]

-The Scholarship in Education Allocation Committee (SEAC) awarded funding to the following projects for fiscal years 2022 and 2023.
-Fiscal year 2022 is the 18th year of the SEAC Program, which is designed to stimulate and enhance the scholarship of education at the UNM School of Medicine.
-The SEAC Program is supported through funding from the Dean and administered by the Office of Education and Office for Continuous Professional Learning.
+The following projects were funded over the past two years the by Scholarship in Education Allocation Committee (SEAC).
+Fiscal year 2024 will be the 20th year of the SEAC program, which is designed to stimulate and enhance the scholarship of education at the UNM School of Medicine.
+SEAC is supported through funding from the Dean and program is administered by the Office for Continuous Professional Learning.

 An Outpatient Point-of-Care Ultrasound Curriculum: Project CHAOS (Community Health Approach to Outpatient Sonography)